 Based upon my emergency ICS-base comms crisis training and drills out in the field, consider getting a Super Heterodyne transceiver that has front-end filters, like a Motorola.
 Here’s why…

-I do a lot of ICS-based drill and training work out in the field with the San Francisco Police Department, San Francisco Fire Department, Sheriff’s Department, and, soon, the US Coast Guard.
+I do a lot of ICS-based drill and training work out in the field with the San Francisco Police Department, San Francisco Fire Department, Sheriff’s Department, and US Coast Guard.

 My equipment must be reliable, durable, and interoperable when dealing with mutual aid ICS-based activities.